cwadds/dbspacechk/README.md

 The script will email the log file to the recipients listed in the ini file if the limits are exceeded on any of the dbspaces.

 Additionally, each Sunday, the CSV file is emailed and then cleared.
-This file can be loaded into a spreadsheet program for further repoting, graphing and monitoring.
+This file can be loaded into a spreadsheet program for further reporting, graphing and monitoring.